meilily/Antari2040/README.md

 ## Firmware flashing :

-Open QMK Toolbox and locate The .hex file you compiled before or use ready flash default keymap
+Drag and drop .uf2 file to pop-up folder after enter bootloader

 ## Enter the bootloader :

-Press the button twice on the back of the PCB than hit flash
+Press the reset button twice on the MCU